"All our dreams can come true, if we have the courage to pursue them. "

 Norwegian-Swedish film composer Christine Hals came from the snowy mountains and fjords of Norway to the beaches and bright boulevards of Los Angeles, CA after completing a Masters degree in Film Scoring at the highly acclaimed Dramatical Institute and the Royal College of Music in Stockholm.
 Back home, Christine scored for various short movies, features and documentaries, some of which have won several awards.
 Now she’s ready for even bigger challenges.

-Christine lives, works and plays in Santa Monica where she writes music for films, TV shows and computer games and also provides film vocals and pop vocals for fellow composers.
+Christine lives, works and plays in Venice where she writes music for films, TV shows and computer games and also provides film vocals and pop vocals for fellow composers.
 Her background in fine art stands her in good stead when painting with sound for moving pictures.
 “I see music as colors and landscapes, but I think we all have different interpretations of it, so we see different colors and images.
 That’s why I love trying to figure out how directors want their films to be heard.
 I simply love mixing my colors and musical landscapes with their visuals.”

 Christine is inspired by the world around her, whether that be the sounds of big city LA or Stockholm, or the murmur of the sea.
 She holds in her heart memories of Norway’s Northern lights in dark winter, the bright summer midnight sun and the beauty of snow stretching for miles and miles.
 Christine believes that creativity and your artistic side comes from your soul and your soul is touched by all the experiences you’ve had and all the people you’ve met, resulting in a music that reflects her travels as it explores different cultures, styles and musical imagery, bringing to life the newly-born characters of a filmmaker’s imagination.